 We write about a lot of cash-back apps — because if you can make some money back from your purchases, why not?

-When you shop through the MyPoints portal (over 1,900 online retailers) you earn points for each dollar you spend.
+When you shop through the Ebates portal (over 2,000 online retailers) you earn points for each dollar you spend.

 So, for example, when you shop on Amazon (shamelessly my favorite site — if you can’t tell), you earn five points per dollar.
 Once you spend $20, you’ll earn 1,590 points, enough for a free $10 gift card!

-The MyPoints sign-up process is really too easy.
+The Ebates sign-up process is really too easy.
 You can do it here.

-If you know the feeling… you might want to check your credit report.
+The best way to get started is by checking your credit report.
 I know, I know.
 None of us want to do this.

-But did you know that 25% of Americans have an error on their credit report that is likely bringing down their score?
-And those poor scores can hinder every part of your financial wellness…
+However, you’ll be able to see a breakdown of what you might owe.
+Or perhaps you’re one of the 25% of Americans who has an error on their credit report.
+Those poor scores can hinder every part of your financial wellness…

 There’s an option for each personality and interest.